Golden Triangle Mall

-A major renovation began in 2012 that completely reconstructed the mall, adding and reconstructing amenities such as a new Food Court, a new Center Court, a performance area, mall-wide Wi-Fi, and new seating areas with charging stations.
-The mall has since attracted a spate of new retailers, including Buckle, Charlotte Russe, Torrid and Zumiez; along with new restaurants including Corner Bakery, Taco Cabana, Tobu Asian and Italia Express.
-The mall's retailers have also renovated their stores and storefronts, including JCPenney, Dillard's, Victoria's Secret and Hot Topic.
+A major renovation began in 2012 that completely updated the mall, adding and reconstructing amenities such as a new food court, a new center court, a performance area, mall-wide Wi-Fi, and new seating areas with charging stations.
+The mall has since attracted new retailers, including Buckle, Charlotte Russe, Torrid, and Zumiez, and restaurants Corner Bakery, Taco Cabana, Tobu Asian, and Italia Express.
+The mall's retailers have also renovated their stores and storefronts, including JCPenney, Dillard's, Victoria's Secret, and Hot Topic.

 In March 2015, H&M announced plans to lease a 23,000-square-foot fashion anchor space in the mall, with a location near the west entrance patio and fountain area and with exterior signage and access.